 This is not the first time data-center heat has been reused.
 In 2023, a micro data center the size of a washing machine helped warm a public swimming pool in the UK.
 However, the HeatHub is the first trial to use the concept inside low-income homes.

-If it succeeds, distributed micro data centers could become an unexpected part of the UK’s path to net-zero, turning computation into a household utility.
+If it succeeds, distributed micro data centers could become a real part of the UK’s path to net-zero, turning computation into a household utility.